eamoh/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: Optimize PageSpeed Insights score for index.html
 Optimizations done to index.html
-- Combine all CSS for landing page into one file (main.css) and move above-the-fold CSS into index.html
+- Inline all of styles.css and add "print" media query to print.css HTML reference
 - Remove external link to Google Fonts.
 - Concatenate, minify and add `async` to google-analytics.js and perfmatters.css javascript external references to allow for single call and asynchronous parsing.
 - Moved 'GoogleAnalyticsObject' inline script to end of html file since it isn't essential.